HITECHCRIME/HC_SG149_So_Long/README.md

 so long
 so long
-so long
+so long ...
 yeah
 ya
 had a better chance when i was here
 - i thought i made it clear
-to all the hateeeers (bumpin' me) winding down you thought but i just disappeared aye
+to all the hateeeers (bumpin' me) winding down you thought but i just disappeared aye good luck

-good stuff in the clots, feeling phased i thought, made a pact with my blood and thoughts veins tied into knots, constricted flows must break through the fog before the night is (over) aye
+goooood stuff in the clots, feeling phased i thought, made a pact with my blood and thoughts veins tied into knots, constricted flows must break through the fog before the night is (over) (done) aye

 in a flash of light and/then suddenly everything became so clear